The Many Ways To #ThankAMilitaryMom

 May 11 is Military Spouse Appreciation Day, and First Lady Michelle Obama and Dr. Jill Biden are asking all Americans to take the time to thank women across the country for their service and support on that day, or on May 13, which is Mother’s Day.
 It just takes a minute to #ThankAMilitaryMom – and your words and actions mean something.
 As Dr. Biden has said, “As a military mom, I know how a simple act of kindness can make a difference to a soldier.
 It is our sacred duty to honor the service of those who sacrifice for our country – and we can all play a role with a simple act of service.”

 - Pledge service hours and find opportunities to volunteer through our interactive volunteer portal

 - Share your words of gratitude on Twitter with the hashtag #ThankAMilitaryMom

 - Update your Facebook status with a "thank you" to a special military mom in your life and tag Joining Forces in your post

 - Take a look what people are sharing below or on Storify

 - Use the form below to share your message of thanks, and it will be delivered by the USO

 Related Blog Posts

-8 Keys to Veterans’ Success has more than 400 colleges and university commitments, almost double the amount since last August when the President announced this.
+8 Keys to Veterans’ Success has more than 500 colleges and university commitments, more than double the amount since President Obama announced the Keys in August 2013.